adampointer/go-deribit/README.md

 Clean shutdown does not work properly.
 Calling `Close()` should close the websocket connection and all its associated channels, but doesn't as it is blocking trying to read from the socket.

+I have lazily hardcoded all instrument arguments to be "BTC-PERPETUAL".

 ## Example Usage

 ```